-His apartment is a small studio, in reality a one double bedroom that has been converted into a flat.
+WEE SEE his studio apartment.
+Now fully illuminated.
 The underlying structure of the fixtures and fittings is utilitarian.
 It’s former life looks like it was once an office or something pressed out of a machine.

-On top of that, Ourman’s homely touches.
+Here and there Ourman’s homely touches.
 A collection of cacti where your would imagine there should be a fire.
-Old plastic toys, framed national geographic pictures of beautiful skies.
+Old plastic toys, framed national geographic pictures of magnificent Earth skies.
 Day, night – all beautiful.
 In the centre of the room a large fake wool rug holds the Man’s unlaced high-tops and socks.

 Ourman gets up and tries the handle of his apartment, but it is locked.
 Behind him the view screen illuminates into life.

 You are under 48 hour house arrest for aiding a criminal activity, pursuant to the outland citizen act of 2117.
 Any attempt to break house arrest will result in criminal proceedings.
 Penalties including a reduction in citizenship privileges, a fine representative of two years pay and a possible cryo-sentence of 3 to 5 years.
 Would you like to speak with a legal representative?
 You are reminded that doing so in no way implicates your guilt.

 This message is brought to you by Monsanto-Smithkline, a family business.
 Have a nice day.

 Another of A.I.MEE’s bleeps closes out the message and her tone immediately changes.

 The screen watches him as Ourman goes back to the bed and looks at the parcel.
 There’s a large stamp on it that reads “Scanned for Possible Security Risk”.